equinor/esv-intersection/CONTRIBUTION.md

 Any bugfix that doesn't include a test proving the existence of the bug being fixed, may be suspect.
 Ditto for new features that can't prove they actually work.

+Your ideally include unit tests and/or storybooks to test and help describe what you are solving

 We've found that test-first development really helps make features better architected and identifies potential edge cases earlier instead of later.